 - Is your site quick to load?
 Mobile/tablet-friendly?

 2. Smarten up on your SEO.
 While it’s great to have a user-friendly website, you need to drive traffic to it.
 Search Engine Optimisation is the process of increasing your visibility in search engine results.
+Getting your website to the top of the results for relevant keywords is essentially free advertising!
 A good start is to brush up on the basics – we’ve written a comprehensive overview of SEO in our article: search engine marketing for small businesses.

 4. An engaging content marketing strategy.
 Creating and marketing content that builds your brand and demonstrates your expertise is a smart move in encouraging sales.
 It not only connects with your existing customers as well as your target audience, but directs them to your website and into your sales funnel.
 Well positioned and optimised content will also have a positive impact on your search engine listings.
 Ensure your content conforms to Google’s EAT principle (Expertise, Authoritativeness and Trustworthiness), which it uses to determine whether a website offers quality content.